-The Cloudera Navigator console opens to an empty Search results page and displays the following menu.
+The Cloudera Navigator console opens to an empty Search results page and displays the following menu bar.

-Cloudera Navigator × Θ ← → C 🏠 🗋 hostname-n.example.com:7187/dashboard.html O . cloudera - NAVIGATOR Search Audits Analytics 🗸 Policies Administration admin - 8
+Cloudera Navigator Θ ← → C ☆ C hostname-n.example.com:7187/dashboard.html : cloudera' NAVIGATOR Search Audits Analytics 🗸 Policies Administration admin - (3

-The user_name (the account that is logged in to Cloudera Navigator) and question mark icon (see the table) always display.
+The user_name and Help 🕐 menus display for all users.
 However, other available menu choices depend on the Cloudera Navigator user role of the logged in account.
 In this example, the admin account is logged in.
 That account has Navigator Administrator privileges which means that all menu items display and the user has full access to all system features.
 For a user account limited to Policy Editor privileges, only the Policies menu item displays.